 We will now look at each of the festivals, their Hebrew names, what they symbolize and what we are supposed to do to observe them.

 The story of the Passover is found in Exodus chapter 12.
 There is controversy today as to when the New Year Abiv 1 occurs.
 Some believe Abiv 1 is the first new moon closest to the Vernal equinox, others, believe it to be the first new moon after the Vernal equinox.
 Then there is the question as to whether the new moon is defined as the sighted sliver or the totally dark moon (conjunction).
-Personally, I lean toward the Spring Equinox.
+I lean toward the Vernal equinox.